nikosarcevic/Data_Visualisation/README.md

 # Data Visualisation

-This is a repo with soem of my procrastination projects.
+This is a repo with some of my procrastination projects.
+We all have those so don't judge.

 ## Standard Model